datasets/euribor/README.md

 The Euribor Benchmark is defined as below

-> The Euribor Benchmark is short for Euro Interbank Offered Rate.
-The Euribor Benchmark rates are based on the interest rates at which a a panel of European banks borrow funds from one another.
+> Euribor is short for Euro Interbank Offered Rate.
+The Euribor rates are based on the interest rates at which a a panel of European banks borrow funds from one another.
 In the calculation, the highest and lowest 15% of all the quotes collected are eliminated.
 The remaining rates will be averaged and rounded to three decimal places.
-The Euribor Benchmark is determined and published at about 11:00 am each day, Central European Time.
+Euribor is determined and published at about 11:00 am each day, Central European Time.
-> When the Euribor Benchmark is being mentioned it is often referred to as THE Euribor, like there’s only 1 Euribor interest rate.
-This is not correct, since there are in fact 8 different the Euribor Benchmark rates, all with different maturities (until November 1st 2013, there were 15 maturities).
+> When Euribor is being mentioned it is often referred to as THE Euribor, like there’s only 1 Euribor interest rate.
+This is not correct, since there are in fact 8 different Euribor rates, all with different maturities (until november 1st 2013, there were 15 maturities).

 ### data/*.csv